thefisk/blog/content/posts/azurerm-terraform-provider-debugging-deepdive.md

 ![sourceImageID is present](/img/Breakpoint_01.png)

-OK, so let's use _Step Into_ `expandOrchestratedSourceImageReference()` to see what the function is doing.
+OK, so let's _'Step Into'_ `expandOrchestratedSourceImageReference()` to see what the function is doing.

-As we can see on line 305 above, the provider passes in `sourceImageReferenceRaw` as the first argument, and `sourceImageId` as the second.
+As we can see on line 305 two images up, the provider passes in `sourceImageReferenceRaw` as the first argument, and `sourceImageId` as the second.
 As always, when jumping into functions, it's important to make a note of that.

 ---
 ### expandOrchestratedSourceImageReference()